hungdtrn/AMAGCV_TASK1/README.md

 # Report for Computer Vision Task: Detecting the largest and the smallest objects in Images / Videos using YOLO.
 This report outlines my approaches to fine-tune the YOLO-V7 model for detecting the largest and smallest objects in images and videos.

 ## 1. Summary
 ### 1.1.
 About the data
 • There is no clear distinction between smallest and largest bounding boxes.
 Sizes alone cannot determine this distinction.
 • Some objects are exceptionally small (as small as 0.8 pixels), making accurate labeling difficult.
 They were removed from the data.
 ### 1.2.
 About the models
-• Fine-tuning, then post-processing: Two variants of this approach are considered: (1) Fine-tuning to detect largest and smallest boxes direct from the image (2) Fine-tune the model to detect objects in the image without distinguishing between specific objects, and subsequently select two boxes representing the smallest and largest sizes.
+• Fine-tuning, then post-processing: I considered two variants:
+– (1) Fine-tune to detect largest and smallest boxes direct from the image, and then apply filtering to guarantee a single bounding box prediction per class.
+– (2) Fine-tune the model to detect objects in the image without distinguishing between specific objects, and then select two bounding boxes representing the smallest and largest sizes.
-• Regardless of the model, an additional post-processing step is necessary for ensuring the model only output a largest and a smallest object in the image.
+– Model (2) yield better results in most cases.
 ## 2. Preprequisite Installation
 Install the environment
 ```